 1. Barra do Cahy

-Barra do Cahy is a historic place; it was at the mouth of this river that the Portuguese of Cabral ‘s squadron refuelled themselves with drinking water and had their first contact with the Indians, before arriving in Porto Seguro.
+Barra do Cahy is a historic place; it was at the mouth of this river that the Portuguese from Cabral’s fleet resupplied themselves with drinking water and had their first contact with the indigenous people, before arriving at Porto Seguro.

-The exuberant nature motivates hiking or horse riding along trails and boat trips upriver, observing the mangroves, birds and vegetation.
+The lush nature inspires walks or horse rides along trails and boat trips up the river, observing the mangroves, the birds and the vegetation.

 2. Corumbau

-The name Corumbau means, in Tupi-Guarani, ‘far away from everything’, ‘the end of the world and the beginning of the earth’ or ‘adistant place’.
-In other words, it’s the perfect place to hide away in the low season.
+The name Corumbau means, in Tupi-Guarani, “far from everything“, “end of the world and the beginning of the earth” or even “distant place“.
+In other words, it is the perfect place to hide away during the low season.

-In high season, it’s very busy; you meet people from all over, your favourite artist and sometimes even someone you don’t expect, like that clingywork colleague…
+During the high season, there is a lot of movement; you come across people from all over the place, your favourite artist and, sometimes, even people you don’t expect, like that clingy colleague…

 The village is on the border with the municipality of Porto Seguro.
-You can go kayaking on the river, visit the Monte Pascoal National Park, the village of Caraíva or take an excursion to dive in the Pataxó and Itacolomis corals.
+You can go kayaking on the river, visit Monte Pascoal National Park, the village of Caraíva, or take a trip to dive among the coral reefs of Pataxó and Itacolomis.

-In Corumbau, due to the large differences between high and low tide, the reefs are exposed at low tide and submerged at high tide.
+In Corumbau, due to the large differences between high tide and low tide, the reef is exposed at low tide and submerged at high tide.
 It is 88 km from the centre of Prado.
-To get there, take the BR-489 to Guarani and then drive 56 km on a dirt road.
+To get there, take the BR-489 to Guarani and then travel 56 km on a dirt road.

 3. Humpback whales

-Prado is in the region known as the Whale Coast, a maritime-ecological sanctuary.
-Humpback whales begin to appear in mid-June and stay until October.
+Prado is located in the region known as the Whale Coast, a marine ecological sanctuary.
+The humpback whales begin to appear in mid-June and stay until October.

-You can watch humpback whales from the seafront or on a boat trip from Prado or the districts of Cumuruxatiba and Corumbau.
+You can observe the humpback whale from the shore or on a boat trip, which departs from Prado or the districts of Cumuruxatiba and Corumbau.

 4. Mount Pascoal

-‘Land in sight!
-They say that Monte Pascoal is the piece of land that Pedro Álvares Cabral spotted when he was arriving on the Brazilian coast.
+“Land ho!”
+They say that Monte Pascoal is the piece of land that Pedro Álvares Cabral sighted when he was approaching the Brazilian coast.

-You can start your tour at this historic attraction with its magnificent landscapes.
+You can begin your tour of this historic attraction with magnificent scenery.

-The destination is 80 kilometres from Prado.
-You can visit the Monte Pascoal National and Historical Park and hike up the mountain, which takes around 2 hours.
-Another option is to take the Rue Trail or the Jendiba Interpretive Trail.
+The destination is 80 km from Prado.
+You can visit the Monte Pascoal National and Historical Park and climb the mountain, with a trail that takes about two hours.
+Another option is to walk the Arruda Trail or the Jendiba Interpretive Trail.

 5. Abrolhos Archipelago